 Abinger is a sizable rural parish, extending nearly nine miles from north to south and about one mile wide.
 It is conjectured this village received its name from abin, an eminence, or rising ground.
 In 1821, this parish contained seven hundred and forty-two inhabitants, occupying one hundred and sixteen houses.
 In the parish of Abinger are three manors; Abinger, Paddington Pembroke, and Paddington Bray.
-There are two places with the name Paddington, here and the more well known one in London.
+There are just two places with the name Paddington, this one and the bigger and more well famous one in London.
 The origin as a place name in Surrey comes from ‘Padda’s or Patta’s valley’, and is derived from the Old English personal name ‘Pad(d)a’, as before, and the Old English ‘denu’, valley.
 It was first recorded here as “Padendene” in the Domesday Book of 1086.

-Paddington Farm has existed here for a number of centuries and still exists.
-The farm house has described as ‘A fine mediaeval 3 bay hall house with integral jettied 4 bay wings’.
+Paddington Farm is now Grade 11* listed and is said to date from around the 15th century, although it could be earlier.
+The farm house has described as ‘A fine medieval 3 bay hall house with integral jettied 4 bay wings’.
 The English painter Edward Wilkins Waite (1854 – 1924) painted a number of subjects in the Abinger area, including Paddington Farm in 1896 (see the painting on the right).

-For many generations Paddington Farm was farmed by the King family of Abinger.
-In 1841 it was being farmed by three unmarried brothers; George, Charles & Mark following the death of their father George King in 1827.
-By 1951 one brother had been married and moved out.
+For many generations Paddington Farm was farmed by the King family.
+On the 1838 Tithe Map the farm is allocated to the estate of the late Mrs King with a size of 679 acres and a rent of £78 (about £25,000 today).
+In 1841 it was being farmed by three unmarried brothers; George, Charles and Mark following the death of their father George King in 1827.
+By 1851 Mark had been married and moved out.

-Following the death of their parents, the family split up and ceased farming at Paddington Farm.
-Rosa married Thomas Smith in 1882 and is shown as living in Farnham Road Guildford in 1891 and also in 1901, where her single sister Kate is with her.
-As can be seen in the photograph below, the lovely farm house today still stands.
+Following the death of their parents, the family split up and moved away from Paddington Farm.
+Rosa married Thomas Smith in 1882 and is shown as living in Farnham Road Guildford in 1891, and in 1901 her unmarried sister Kate is also there with her.
+As can be seen in the photograph below, the lovely farm house still stands today.

 1841 George King 40, Charles King 35, Amelia King 30, Mark King 20